 At the onset of telephone service back in the 1950s, the federal government created a universal service policy to ensure that all Americans—including those in rural areas—have access to affordable communications services.
 The government decided these were essential services that required financial support to build and maintain.
 As a result, it created something called the Universal Service Fund (USF).

-Federal support has made it possible for our company to deliver the network that spurs economic opportunity, supports educational options and increases our ability to attract new businesses to our area.
+network that spurs economic opportunity, supports educational options and increases our ability to attract new businesses to our area.
 Now the government is thinking about changing the fund.
 But if this federal support gets cut, our town and outlying areas could get stuck on the wrong side of the digital divide.

 All rural consumers need to get educated about the proposed policies and communicate to members of Congress and the White House about the negative impact this could have on our community.
 The current FCC proposal would penalize rural broadband providers such as our company, and put existing affordable, high-quality broadband service for rural areas in serious jeopardy.
 Also, it would undermine our ability to upgrade that service in the future.

 The current USF structure has been a great success story for our country.
 It has enabled our country to stay connected.
 It has allowed our company to deliver on the promise of affordable, advanced communications services for rural consumers and business.
-But the job isn’t done.
+But the job

 As consumers, you can make a difference in this debate.
 Your contact with policy-makers will ensure that the FCC makes the right changes to USF so that rural communities remain connected to the global world and may reap the rewards of an accessible, affordable and sustainable broadband network.